smguilia/overview-1/shared-responsibility.md

 ## Managed products on customer's resources
 {: #managed-offerings-on-customers-resources-responsibilities}

-Managed products on customer's resources are orchestrated by {{site.data.keyword.IBM_notm}}, meaning they are single-tenant and data plane products.
-In addition, they are accessed locally in customer accounts, data plane hosted on virtual resources in the customer's account, control plane security owned by {{site.data.keyword.IBM_notm}}, and data plane security owned by the customer. {{site.data.keyword.cloud_notm}} products of this type include {{site.data.keyword.containerlong_notm}} on classic infrastructure and {{site.data.keyword.openshiftlong}} on classic infrastructure.
+Managed products on customer's resources are orchestrated by {{site.data.keyword.IBM_notm}}.
+They are single-tenant and data plane products.
+They are accessed locally in customer accounts, data plane hosted on virtual resources in the customer's account, control plane security owned by {{site.data.keyword.IBM_notm}}, and data plane security owned by the customer. {{site.data.keyword.cloud_notm}} products of this type include {{site.data.keyword.containerlong_notm}} on classic infrastructure and {{site.data.keyword.openshiftlong}} on classic infrastructure.

 | Resource | Incident and Operations Management | Change Management | Identity and Access Management | Security and Regulation Compliance | Disaster Recovery |
 | - | - | - | - | - | - |